eugenia1984/english/glossary.md

 - **Comply with** means to act according to a rule, order, or request.
 Usually comply is followed by with.
 For example, to comply with indicates what needs to be followed.
 For example, ``Companies must comply with environmental regulations means businesses must follow rules about protecting the environment``.

+- **concern**: means to worry or make someone feel anxious about something.
+For example:

+`The security of the network concerns the IT team.` -> The IT team is worried about the security of the network.

+`It concerns me that the software isn't updating correctly.` -> You are worried about the software not updating as it should.

 - **consistency** refers to the quality of always behaving or performing in a similar way, or of always happening in a similar way.
 It's often used to describe regular habits or behaviors.
 For example: ``Her consistency in studying every day led to great results``.

 - **contactless**: usually describes a type of technology where you don't need to physically touch or swipe something.